Forest History, Policy and Mgt

 What forests do we want?
 How can governments help to provide them?
 Some of us have been involved in planting forests we now think should not have been planted, and have failed to protect forests which we now think should have been preserved.
-This module introduces the history of forests in different parts of the world, and many challenges of forest policy and forest management.
-It then explores polices through which we might be able to bequeath appropriate forests to future generations.
+This module introduces the history of forests in different parts of the world, and many challenges of forest policy, and forest management.
+It explores how we can develop policies through which we might be able to bequeath appropriate forests to future generations.
 This module fits into degree programmes by setting the policy context in which silvicultural and forest design decisions are made.

 The course starts with natural processes in forest history.
 Do we need foresters at all?
 Forests are, in fact, influenced by policy at many governance levels; global, regional, national, and local.
 Legislation, regulation, grant schemes, certification, and other incentives are put in place to control and influence what we do as foresters.
 The course explores a number of questions.
 How do forests change as a result of human activity at landscape scale?
 How do policy measures interact with natural processes in forests over time?
 How do circumstances vary between different countries and continents?
 What can the history of forest development and forestry policies teach us?
-Are current grant schemes / initiatives delivering intended policy goals?
+How can government policy tools like grants and tax deliver intended policy goals?
 Do non governmental standards and certification deliver?
 How can they go wrong?
 How much should we plan and control?

 Structure - the module is divided into three units.

-Evaluate the development of international initiatives to influence forest management and practice
+Appraise the development of international initiatives to influence forest management and practice.

-Critically evaluate the limitations of management planning and certification as a tool for achieving policy level aspirations
+Critically evaluate the limitations of management planning and certification as tools for achieving policy level aspirations.

 Teaching and Learning Strategy